JetBrains/kotlin-web-site/pages/docs/tutorials/native/dynamic-libraries.md

 Let's take a look on the `kotlin.root.demo` field, it mimics the package structure of our Kotlin code with `kotlin.root.` prefix.

-There is `kotlin.root.demo.DemoClazz` field, that represents the `DemoClazz` from Kotlin.
-The `DemoClazz#foo` is represented with the `foo` field.
+There is `kotlin.root.demo.DemoClazz` field that represents the `DemoClazz` from Kotlin.
+The `DemoClazz#foo` is accessible with the `foo` field.
 The only difference is that the `foo` accepts `this` reference as the first parameter.
-C language does not support objects and that is the reason to pass `this` pointer explicitly.
+C language does not support objects, and that is the reason to pass `this` pointer explicitly.

 There is constructor the `DemoClazz` field (aka `kotlin.root.demo.DemoClazz.DemoClazz`),